-The terms of the stock purchase agreement with respect to our initial businesses, the management services agreement and the registration rights agreement with respect to CGI's and Pharos' investment were negotiated without independent assessment on our behalf, and these terms may be less advantageous to us than if they had been the subject of arm's-length negotiations.
+The terms of the stock purchase agreement with respect to our initial businesses, the management services agreement and the registration rights agreement with respect to the separate private placement, were negotiated among entities affiliated with CGI and our manager in the overall context of this offering, and these terms may be less advantageous to us than if they had been the subject of arm's-length negotiations.

-We intend to enter into a stock purchase agreement with respect to our initial businesses, a management services agreement and a registration rights agreement that relates to CGI's investment of approximately \$96 million and Pharos' investment of approximately \$4 million in our shares.
+We intend to enter into a stock purchase agreement with respect to our initial businesses, a management services agreement and a registration rights agreement with respect to the separate private placement.
 The terms of these agreements were negotiated among entities affiliated with CGI and our manager in the overall context of this offering.
 Although we received a fairness opinion from an independent investment banking firm regarding the fairness, from a financial point of view, to the company of such terms and conditions and notwithstanding that the acquisitions of the initial businesses and other agreements were approved by our independent directors, the agreements were not negotiated on an arm's-length basis with unaffiliated third parties.
 As a result, provisions of these agreements may be less favorable to us than they might have been had they been negotiated through arm's-length transactions with unaffiliated parties.